Ministry of Agriculture and Farmers' Welfare

-The Ministry of Agriculture and Farmers Welfare (कृषि एवं किसान कल्याण मन्त्रालय Kr̥ṣi ēvaṁ Kisāna Kalyāṇa Mantrālaya), formerly the Ministry of Agriculture, is a branch of the Government of India and the apex body for formulation and administration of the rules and regulations and laws related to agriculture in India.
+The Ministry of Agriculture and Farmers' Welfare, formerly the Ministry of Agriculture, is a branch of the Government of India and the apex body for formulation and administration of the rules and regulations and laws related to agriculture in India.
 The three broad areas of scope for the Ministry are agriculture, food processing and co-operation.
 The agriculture ministry is headed by the Minister of Agriculture and Farmers' Welfare which is currently held by Shivraj Singh Chouhan.
 Kailash Choudhary and Shobha Karandlaje are the Ministers of State.
 Sharad Pawar, serving from 22 May 2004 to 26 May 2014, has held the office of Minister of Agriculture for the longest continuous period till date.

 Origins

 Department of Revenue and Agriculture and Commerce was set up in June 1871 to deal with all the agricultural matters in India.
 Until this ministry was established, matters related to agriculture were within the portfolio of the Home Department.

 In 1881, Department of Revenue and Agriculture was set up to deal with combined portfolios of education, health, agriculture, revenue.
 However, In 1947, Department of Agriculture was redesignated as Ministry of Agriculture.

 The Ministry of Agriculture was renamed as the Ministry for Agriculture and Farmers' Welfare on 15 August 2015, to take care of farming community needs.